 Another differentiator was an investment in people.
 Also, the companies that had ample liquidity were better able to pivot and double down on the investments needed in critical areas.

 Ultimately, companies with cultures and leadership styles that were organisationally adaptable and resilient were better prepared and positioned.

 Deloitte: Tell us more about the board’s role—what happened in the months following the onset of the pandemic?

 Anne Marie O’Donovan: In the early weeks of the pandemic, the frequency of meetings and communications between management and the board increased dramatically.
 Rather than meeting bi-monthly or quarterly, meetings were occurring weekly.

 It was clear that things weren’t going to be perfect.
 As board members, we had to manage and encourage the trade-off between speed of information and complete accuracy to support management and provide direction.

 A big part of our role as board members was around providing support.
-Organizational resilience is like individual resilience.
+Organisational resilience is like individual resilience.
 If you want someone to be resilient, pivot, and manage through significant change, you need to support them.
-People can go to a dark place and feel defeated; it’s no different for organizations.
+People can go to a dark place and feel defeated; it’s no different for organisations.
 So one of the board’s key jobs is to support management.
-And for critical initiatives, we need to make sure the resourcing, financing, and talent are in place to be able to deliver on a new direction.
+And for critical initiatives, we need to make sure the resourcing, financing and talent are in place to be able to deliver on a new direction.